-The principal will immediately notify the Home Office.
-The Home Office will notify the chartering agency/ authorizer and/or the County Office of Education of the status of all district schools.
-Home Office will manage all communications or may designate staff member(s) to monitor all communications.
+The Incident Commander will use the School Emergency Radio Network to notify the principal of School status and needs.
+The principal will notify the District office.
+The District office will notify the chartering agency/ authorizer and/or the County Office of Education of the status of all district schools.
+He/she will designate staff member(s) to monitor all communications.